-"Obligation" means a legally enforceable, undisputed liability or obligation of BOINZ to a Creditor ranking at least pari passu with the claims of unsecured creditors of BoINZ.
+"Obligation" means a legally enforceable, undisposed liquidity or utilization of BOINZ to a Creditor ranking at east pan passu with the claims of unsecured creditors of BoINZ.
 PROVIDED THAT "Obligation" shall not include:

-- (a) any liability of BoINZ in respect of Special, exemplary or punitive damages; and/or - any liability for payment of taxes, rates, imposts, duties or similar government charges; and/or - (c) any claim/llability/obligation which is subject to a bona fide dispute; and/or - (d) any obligation in respect of which the Creditor has not submitted proper proof and other documents and security, to enable BOINZ to discharge the said obligations; and/or - (e) any claim/obligation in respect of a contingent liability; and/or - (f) any claim/liability which is barred by the law of limitation or such similar laws.
+- (a) any liability of BolNZ in respect of Special, exemplary or punitive damages, and/or - (b) any liability for payment of laxes, rates, imposts, duties or similar government charges; and/or - (c) any claim/liability/obligation which is subject to a bona fide dispute, and/or - any obligation in respect of which the Creditor has not submitted proper proof and other documents and security, to enable BOINZ to discharge the said obligations; and/or - (e) any claim/obligation in respect of a contingent liability; and/or - (f) any claim/liability which is barred by the law of limitation or such similar laws.

-Person means any person, firm, trust, estate, corporation, association, co-operative, government or governmental agency.
+"Person" means any person, firm, trust, estate, corporation, association, co-operative, government or governmental agency.